-The alternative to this solution would be to get an application designed to record sound files at a good compression ratio.
+The alternative to this solution would be to get an application designed to record sound files at a good compression ratio such as Audacity.

 Click on Start / Run and type system.ini, this should get you into the system notepad.
-In the [boot] section add the below line.
+In the [boot] section add the following line.

-If when trying to record and when talking into the microphone you do not see the status indicator line moving and you are not able to record anything, verify the below recommendations.
+If, when trying to record, you do not see the status indicator line moving when you speak into the microphone, perform the following steps.

-- Ensure that your microphone is hooked into the correct place (line out or mic) in your sound card.
+- Verify the microphone is hooked into the correct place (line out or mic) in your sound card.

 - If the microphone uses batteries then in sure the battery is a known good battery.